yeseniaSG21/React-Gallery-App/README.md

 * Expanded my knowledge and practice of React.

 ## To Start Project:
-* Run npm start in terminal
-* Open http://localhost:3000 to view it in your browser.
+* Run npm start in terminal and open http://localhost:3000 to view in browser.